sedaoturak/data-resources-for-materials-science/README.md

 ## The Collection of Database and Dataset Resources in Materials Science
-This collection includes the list of online and offline resources of physical, chemical, mechanical, crystallographic and all other properties of materials.
+This collection includes the list of online and offline resources of physical, chemical, mechanical and all other properties of materials.

 Helping the students or enthusiasts who seek necessary data to practice machine learning techniques is the main motivation of this collection.
 It is also expected to assist the researchers in the material informatics field.